Education Research Current About VU Amsterdam NL

 List of student organisations recognised by VU Amsterdam

-If you serve on the board of a student organisation (association or foundation) recognised by VU Amsterdam, you are most likely eligible for a board budget.
+If you serve on the board of a student organisation (association or foundation) recognised by VU Amsterdam, you are most likely eligible for an administrative budget.

-Your organisation’s board must submit a request using the form below before 1 November 2024.
+Your organisation’s board must submit a request using the form below from 1 September to 1 November 2025.
 This must be done following the end of the academic year in which the board activities took place.

 Form

-For more detailed information on the requirements for these provisions, see: Part 4 of the Student Support Regulation.
+For more detailed information on the terms and conditions for recognition and the allocation of an administrative budget see Part 4 of the Student Support Regulation.

 • Supplementary grant or Tuition fee waiver for board membership (Part 5)